Meet Our Teachers & Staff

 Maggie grew up dancing in Northwest Indiana before attending Interlochen Arts Academy for High School.
 She trained in ballet, pointe, modern, contemporary, and jazz.
 She then moved to Athens to attend Ohio University, and graduated in 2013 with a Bachelor’s of Specialized Studies in Dance and Music.
 After graduation, Maggie went on to teach dance in Columbus for 6 years.
 She has worked with children of all ages in dance and non-dance settings since 2014.

-Maggie is currently pursuing a Masters of Community Dance and a Masters of Arts Administration at Ohio University.
-Her goal is to make dance more accessible throughout Early Childhood Education.
+Maggie recently graduated with a Masters of Community Dance and a Masters of Arts Administration at Ohio University.

 amanda desantos